shariq1989/cookbook/content/recipe/Pasole.md

 * An [Instant Pot](https://amzn.to/3taIo6v)

-#### Is pasole vegetarian?
-Is pasole vegan?
+#### Is pozole vegetarian?
+Is it vegan?

-My sisters are vegetarian, so that's how we often choose to make it.
+I often prepare my pozole with just hominy since my sisters are all vegetarian.
 Here are some adjustments you can make to this recipe to make it vegetarian and vegan-friendly.

 * Instead of Chicken Better than Bouillion, use [Vegetable Better than Bouillion](https://amzn.to/3dZTYx1)

 * In place of meat, we double the hominy, using 2 - 29 oz cans instead.

+#### Can I freeze Pozole?

+Yes, first allow the dish to cool completely and then add it to a freezer-safe container.
+Pozole Rojo can freeze for up to 3 months.
+When you’re ready to eat, let it defrost in the refrigerator overnight.
+To serve, warm the soup on a stovetop, prepare your toppings, and enjoy!

+### DIRECTIONS: STEP-BY-STEP

+1. Warm oil in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode until it begins to smoke.
+2. Add the pork to the Instant Pot in a single layer and let it brown, 3-4 minutes.
+Repeat this until all the made has had a chance to brown.
+Set aside.
+Note: Normally, I cut the pork into pieces, but for this example, I was cooking a small batch using meat leftover on a pork shoulder bone.

+{{< figure src="/images/pas1.jpg" class="instructionFigure">}}

+3. Next, add the onions to the Instant Pot and cook until they become translucent and soften.

+{{< figure src="/images/pas2.jpg" class="instructionFigure">}}

+4. Combine the remaining ingredients into the Instant Pot, along with the meat.
+Stir the mixture to combine and then seal the lid.
+Cook on manual high pressure for 50 minutes with a quick release.
+This cooking time is for high-elevation.
+Reduce the cooking time for lower elevation.

+{{< figure src="/images/pas3.jpg" class="instructionFigure">}}

+5. Serve with radishes, red onion, cabbage, cilantro, lime wedges, avocado, chili flakes, and oregano.

+{{< figure src="/images/Pasole.jpg" class="instructionFigure">}}